strontic/strontic.github.io/xcyclopedia/library/MicrosoftEdgeCP.exe-1472361DB9BC28F6C4CB327FE5E35393.md

 ## Possible Misuse

 *The following table contains possible examples of `MicrosoftEdgeCP.exe` being misused.
-While `MicrosoftEdgeCP.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MicrosoftEdgeCP.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --